-To perform this step, CY 2016 and CY 2017 PH managed care encounter data were prepared for the cost analysis.
-Statewide data were used since HealthChoices functions in all PA counties.
+To perform this step, statewide state fiscal year (SFY) 10-11 and SFY 11-12 fee-for-service (FFS) claims and physical health managed care encounter data were prepared for the cost analysis.
+However, it should be noted that Voluntary PH-MCO data were excluded from the cost analysis, as this data represented a small portion of the total HealthChoices population and the reliability of this data for cost weight purposes was uncertain.
+Statewide data were used since HealthChoices functions in all Pennsylvania counties.
 The following exclusions to the data were performed to be consistent with the managed care program: